brgtrainings/brgtrainings.github.io/syllabus/ruby-on-rails/section-three/app-skeleton.md

 Open url `http://localhost:3000` in your browser.
 You should be able to see web page similar to following :

 {% include image.html img="courses/ror/app-skeleton.jpg" %}

-## Brief info about the skeleton

-\#TODO: Add video about app skeleton